dseerapu/rover-android/README.md

 }
 ```

+Note that the `Receive Messages` Firebase documentation section you are looking
+at has a section that discusses notification appearance customization in the app
+manifest (eg. setting the icon and color with `<meta-data>` tags).
+However,
+that only applies to so-called "Display Messages", where the notification is put
+in the Android tray for you by Firebase Cloud Messaging.
+Rover push
+notifications never use this method, and instead the above `onMessageReceived()`
+regime is responsible for always creating the notifications by node, and as such
+the `<meta-data>` tags would not be used.
+You will still need to pass your
+small icon drawable to `PushPluginAssembler` at `Rover.initialize()` time as
+discussed above.

 4. wire up location and beacons
 5. set up styles & brand colours
 6. explore avenues for customization
 7.

+### Events Plugin

 ## Reference Documentation